reneaas/signchart/README.md

 # `signchart`
 `signchart` is a Python package for plotting sign charts for polynomial functions.
-It is designed to be simple to use to generate beatiful sign charts for polynomial functions.
+It is designed to be simple to use to generate beautiful sign charts for polynomial functions.

 ## Basic examples